 It could be a friend, a partner, a fellow podcaster… it could really be anyone.
 This person doesn’t need the same skillset as you and they don’t need the same perspective (in fact, different perspectives are helpful), but find someone that you can bounce ideas off of because no one can see their own blind spots.
 But you will have blind spots, and it can be really helpful to have someone say “hey, maybe you shouldn’t talk about food for nearly 3 hours straight without putting it into context because not everyone is a foodie like you.”

 Equipment is not as important as what I just outlined.
 People will expect a base level of audio quality, but you don’t need professional gear by any means.
 What I would suggest starting out with is a Blue Snowball microphone, a cheap pop filter, and a free copy of Audacity.
 That will get you started for less than $100.

-I currently use a Shure SM7B microphone through a Cloudlifter, using Mogami cables, and then piped into my PC with via the UAD Apollo Twin interface.
+I currently use an Electro Voice RE20 microphone through a Cloudlifter, using Mogami cables, and then piped into my PC with via the UAD Apollo Twin interface.
 However, you absolutely do not need something that fancy.
 A Snowball is an excellent starting place, and if you want to have a monitor attached to your mic, for a few more bucks you can get a Yeti instead.
 Both are excellent microphones and will last you for years.